 Whatever the motivation to get a post-nup is, both parties should always seek independent legal advice from a family lawyer before signing the document to ensure that they understand what they are agreeing to, and that the post-nup will be upheld in court.

 Do you believe a post-nuptial agreement could benefit your marriage?
 Allow us to help.
-Contact us today to schedule a free consultation with one of our lawyers.
+Contact us today to schedule a consultation with one of our lawyers.